Attorneys and Staff

 In 1997, Lorena was hired by Oregon Legal Services, which is now known as Legal Aid Services of Oregon (LASO), as an AmeriCorps attorney.
 Stationed in Ontario, Oregon, she spent a year representing low-income survivors of domestic violence, sexual assault, and stalking.
 In 1998, she was hired as a Staff Attorney for the Albany Regional Office of LASO.
 For the next six years, she represented low-income clients in a variety of areas, including family law, special education, and administrative hearings.
 She represented clients at hundreds of hearings and trials and handled many appeals on impact cases.
 She also worked on legislative committees and statewide task forces, representing the interests of impoverished Oregonians and survivors of domestic violence, sexual assault, and stalking.

-In private practice her cases focus on family law, probate, and estate planning.
+In private practice her cases focus on family law and victims’ rights.
 She is a trained mediator and has served on the Linn County Arbitration Panel since 2004.

 Click to hear my name:

 Liz Carle advises and litigates in the area of family, juvenile, and criminal law.
 She seeks long-term solutions that will best serve her clients’ legal interests by employing conscientious, attentive, strategic, and assertive techniques.
 Her professional background includes over 20 years as a criminal attorney; making her extremely experienced in understanding how the court system operates.

 Liz’s extensive knowledge of the criminal trial and litigation system is advantageous in many family law matters, especially those where criminal allegations are pending, or domestic violence is alleged and protection orders are being sought.
 This legal know-how and courtroom experience allows her to develop and implement winning litigation strategies.